What is Investment Fraud and How to Detect Investment Scams

 • By David Lukic

-• Dec 14, 2020
+• Published: Dec 14, 2020

 Investment scams are another effective way criminals separate U.S. citizens from their life-long savings.
 Sometimes the scammer calls out of the blue; other times, you might receive an enticing email or visit a website after seeing an ad that you just can’t resist reading about.
-Regardless of how they get their foot in the door, once you hand over any money, you’re victim of investment fraud, and they’re gone.
+Regardless of how they get their foot in the door, once you hand over any money, you’re a victim of investment fraud, and they’re gone.

-How Does Investment Scams Work
+How Do Investment Scams Work?

 Types of Investment Frauds